HHS/syndication/syndication-client-drupal7-module/README.md

 **Publishing**

 Local Content Types chosen as *syndicatable* get a new section in their edit screen for managing the publishing process.
 It provides a publish form for available content.
 It displays metadata for content already published.
 It provides an *update* button to manually send a new copy of your content to inform your source of any content changes.
+You can add more roles to publish to Syndication by giving them the Syndication Publish Right under permissions.

+**Configuration**
+Admin has configuration rights by default.
+You can give other users Syndiction configuration rights.
+This can be done by going to Drupal permissions and assign the Syndication Configuration Rights to the role you want to access the configuration page.

 Download Link
 ----------------------